-- A. This section describes the minimum requirements and general procedures for the inspection and testing of sanitary sewer and potable water systems to be dedicated to NineStar Connect. - B. Notify applicable utilities prior to construction to request locating services and verify utility locations. - C. Repair any section of infrastructure not passing the tests prescribed herein to the satisfaction and approval of the Utility, and then retested and re-inspected at the Owner's expense. - D. Manholes, water meters, fire hydrants, etc. shall be properly set at final grade.
-Costs associated with raising or lowering due to grade changes will be at the Owner's expense.
+- A. This section describes the minimum requirements and general procedures for the inspection and testing of sanitary sewer and potable water systems to be dedicated to NineStar Connect. - B. Conduct all tests in the presence of the Utility Representative.
+Preliminary tests made by the Contractor without being observed by the Utility Representative will not be accepted.
+Notify the Utility Representative at least 36 hours (not including holidays or weekends) before any Work is to be inspected or tested. - C. Notify applicable utilities prior to construction to request locating services and verify utility locations. - D. Repair any section of infrastructure not passing the tests prescribed herein to the satisfaction and approval of the Utility, and then retested and re-inspected at the Owner's expense. - E. Sections of the system may be tested separately, but any defect which may develop in a section previously tested and accepted shall be promptly corrected and retested at no additional cost to NineStar Connect. - F. Manholes, water meters, fire hydrants, etc. shall be properly set at final grade.
+Costs associated with raising or lowering due to grade changes will be at the Owner's expense. - G. Test all manholes and piping systems in accordance with these standards in addition to any test required by the Indiana Department of Environmental Management (IDEM), State, or Local plumbing codes and building authorities.